 What is the operation (procedure) that is recommended?

 Ask your surgeon for a simplified explanation of the type of operation, technique used, and reasons it should be performed.
 (Pictures and drawings can tell patients and family a great deal.)
 Why was this specific procedure chosen over possible alternatives?

 What is the surgeon's experience with this procedure?

+It is reasonable to ask how often the surgeon performs the particular procedure.
 Ask the surgeon about his/her experience with this procedure, its outcome, and the hospital or setting in which the operation will be performed.
 Is the nursing staff accustomed to caring for patients who have had this procedure?